poblish/Obsidian/docs/design_decisions.md

 ## No parallel running of test scenarios

-This is not forbidden, but there are many ways to parallelise a test run, and you may well prefer to split jobs across different runners / agents for cleaner separation, rather than within a test framework runner like Obsidian itself.
-However, this may change.
+~~This is not forbidden, but there are many ways to parallelise a test run, and you may well prefer to split jobs across different runners / agents for cleaner separation, rather than within a test framework runner like Obsidian itself.
+However, this may change.~~

+This is now supported via `--parallelThreads=n` (25 Oct 2018)